lunarmodules/Penlight/docs/manual/02-arrays.md

      5.0 6.0
      8.0 9.0

-Here `array2d.write` is used to print out an array nicely; the second parameter is `nil`, which is the default (stdout) but can be any file object and the third parameter is an optional format (as used in `string.format`).
+Here `write` is used to print out an array nicely; the second parameter is `nil`, which is the default (stdout) but can be any file object and the third parameter is an optional format (as used in `string.format`).

 `parse_range` will take a spreadsheet range like 'A1:B2' or 'R1C1:R2C2' and return the range as four numbers, which can be passed to `slice`.
 The rule is that `slice` will return an array of the appropriate shape depending on the range; if a range represents a row or a column, the result is 1D, otherwise 2D.